 Nestled on the slopes of a two acre field full of buttercups, our luxury canvas lodges are perfect for families and friends and each sleep six.
-There are three tents, Bovey, Dart and Tamar (named after our favourite Devon rivers), each facing in a slightly different direction to make the most of the awesome views.
+There are four tents, Bovey, Dart, Tamar and Yealm (named after our favourite Devon rivers), each facing in a slightly different direction to make the most of the awesome views.

 - Bovey is the first tent, high up in the corner of the field.
 It looks down over the valley and across to the children’s secret play area, so you can keep an eye on them having loads of fun.
 Dogs are welcome in Bovey and there is an option to have a wood fired hot tub set up outside your tent for the duration of your stay.